thePianoKid/Intro-to-Programming/Day1/Notes.md

 >>> 9//2
 ```

-- We call the symbols "+, -, *, ..." arthmetic operators
+- We call the symbols "+, -, *, ..." arithmetic operators
 - The "**" symbol is the exponential operator; it raises the first number to the power of the second number
 - The "%" symbol is the modulo operator, it returns the remainder after dividing the first number by the second number
 - The "//" symbol performs integer division